MY FIRST CIGAR

-BRAND- eg. Alec Bradley; indicates the quality to expect.
+Brand: eg. Alec Bradley; indicates the quality to expect.
 Trusted brands are a great place to start.
 Google these names to explore the story behind the name.
 (Alec Bradley is named after Alan Ruben's two son's, Alec and Bradley)

-STYLE/LINE- eg. American Sun Grown; alludes to the type of tobacco that makes up the cigar.
+Line: eg. American Sun Grown; alludes to the type of tobacco that makes up the cigar.
 Yes, many different types of tobacco leaf can be used in one premium cigar (some up to 10 different tobacco varieties).

-VITOLA/SIZE- eg. Corona (5 1/2" by 42); the shape and size of a cigar is often referred to as a vitola.
+Vitola/Size: - eg. Corona (5 1/2" by 42); the shape and size of a cigar is often referred to as a vitola.
 They are measured by two dimensions: its length (in inches) and its ring gauge (diameter in sixty-fourths of an inch) .
 To give you an example- a cigarette is about 3.5" x 20.

-TASTE- that's right- taste the smoke don't inhale; fill your mouth with smoke, hold it there for a few seconds, blow out.
+Taste: That's right- taste the smoke don't inhale; fill your mouth with smoke, hold it there for a few seconds, blow out.
 What does it taste like?
 Check our previous blog on tasting notes.

-TIME- Give yourself 60-90 minutes to enjoy your cigar; never rush a cigar.
+Time: Give yourself 60-90 minutes to enjoy your cigar; never rush a cigar.
 In fact I'll go so far as to say if you are in a rush, don't bother.
 A rushed cigar will burn hot, taste bad and won't improve your temperament.

 If you think you can smoke a cigar in 20 minutes, you're going to be a poor candidate for the pleasures in life.
 Yes, you can get through a small cigar but what are you looking to do?
 Just to say you've smoked a cigar?
-Then grab yourself a White Owl.
-You'll have a hoot.
-Not.

-TOBACCO CONTAINS NICOTINE- And even by not inhaling you will get the transfer into your system via your mouth and tongue.
-It's not uncommon to feel a bit woozie the first couple of times.
-This is normal.
-Just stop.
-Let the cigar go out by itself.
-There are no chemicals added to keep it burning like cigarettes.
-Simply wait awhile, brush off the ash and relight.
-Pro-tip, always have a good meal before a cigar and it pays to have a sweet drink nearby - over the many years of smoking cigars, I have discovered a glass of Cola will cure that "woozie" feeling.
+TIP: Always have a good meal before a cigar and it pays to have a sweet drink nearby - over the many years of smoking cigars, I have discovered a glass of Cola will cure that "woozie" feeling.
 Now I'm no scientist, but I figure there is a relationship between nicotine and your blood sugar levels.